Skip to content

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000

-Once the server starts, open a new tab in Chrome and visit chrome://inspect
+1. Open a new tab and visit chrome://inspect

-will be replaced with the name of your application according to your package.json
+Debugging server-side code works similarly to client-side debugging.
+When searching for files (Ctrl+P/⌘+P), your source files will have paths starting with webpack://{application-name}/./ (where {application-name} will be replaced with the name of your application according to your package.json file).

 When you encounter an error, inspecting the source code can help trace the root cause of errors.

 Next.js will display a Node.js logo like a green button on the dev overlay.
-By clicking that button Chrome DevTool url is copied into clipboard, and you can open a new browser tab with that url to inspect the Next.js server process with Chrome DevTool.
+By clicking that button, the DevTools URL is copied to your clipboard.
+You can open a new browser tab with that URL to inspect the Next.js server process.

 Debugging on Windows